Exercises for Overactive Bladder

 When our bladder does not allow us to have that control, we can find ways to train it and strengthen it to make washroom visits a little less stressful.

 This condition affects a huge number of North Americans.
-About 1 in 10 adults are affected by the symptoms of OAB on a daily basis.
+About one in seven adults are affected by the symptoms of OAB on a daily basis.
 If everyone talked about it like it was the common cold, then there would be less of a stigma and stereotype that surrounds it.

 Bladder Strength and Overactive Bladder